publiccodeyml/publiccode.yml/schema.md

 ## Section `description`

-This section contains general description on the software.
+This section contains a general description of the software.
 Parsers can use this section for instance to create a web page describing the software.